 NAEP collects data on eligibility for the federal program providing free or reduced-price school lunches.
 The free/reduced-price lunch component of the National School Lunch Program (NSLP) offered through the U.S. Department of Agriculture (USDA) is designed to ensure that children near or below the poverty line receive nourishing meals.
-Eligibility is determined through the USDA's Income Eligibility Guidelines, and results for this category of students are included as an indicator of lower family income.
+Eligibility is determined through the USDA's Income Eligibility Guidelines, and data for this category of students are included as an indicator of lower family income.
 NAEP first collected information on participation in this program in 1996; therefore, cross-year comparisons to assessments prior to 1996 cannot be made.

-Tables 5-A and 5-B show average scale scores and achievement-level data for public school students at grades 4 and 8 in Illinois and the nation, by student eligibility for the NSLP.
+Tables 6-A and 6-B show average scale scores and percentage of students by achievement-level data for public school students at grades 4 and 8 in Illinois and the nation, by student eligibility for the NSLP.